 In order to achieve that, an organization needs to work with others and through others, and not work in isolation.
-Working with other organizations and individuals means that those nonprofits can create much more impact than they ever could on their own.
+Working with other organizations and individuals in the community means that those nonprofits can create much more impact than they ever could on their own.

-Nonprofit organizations that mobilize and inspire others are the ones that create social movements, influence policies, and create conversations.
-Through their work, they change attitudes and behaviors of the public.
+Nonprofit organizations that mobilize and inspire others are the ones that create social movements, advocate for real change, and create conversations.
+Through their work, they change the attitudes and behaviors of the public.
 In a way, they are externally rather than internally focused.

 These nonprofit organizations understand that, in addition to providing high-quality programs and services to their beneficiaries, they need to advocate for change (usually by working with the government and starting grassroots movements).